-During the year the Company funded its operations by raising additional capital from existing shareholders and securing commitment from unrelated parties introduced by Mr Yonggang Li, a director of the Company.
+During the year the Company funded its operations by raising additional capital from related and unrelated parties.

 Mt Forrest Project (Iron Ore) Summary

 The Mt Forrest Project, wholly owned by Mindax Limited through its subsidiary Yilgiron Pty Ltd, is situated 165 km from line of rail at Menzies and some 645 km from the Esperance port.
 On this project the Company has built up an iron ore inventory, with the JORC mineral resource currently standing at 1.71 billion tonnes of primary magnetite ore grading 31.8% Fe and 27.1 Mt of regolith (hematite/goethite) mineralisation.
 Additional information can be reviewed in the "Mineral Resource Summary".
 Results of an Updated Scoping Study were released in November 2013.